 Confirmation Sacramental Preparation

 Welcome to our Confirmation program!
 We utilize a program from Dynamic Catholic called Decision Point.
 The program is newly developed with the intention to not only prepare students in 8th & 9th grade to receive the Sacrament of Confirmation but to teach and inspire them to respond to and cooperate with God’s grace in all the circumstances of their daily lives, long after their Confirmation has passed, while allowing parents and sponsors to engage in a process of renewal in their own faith journey.
 Under the guidelines of the Diocese of Palm Beach, Confirmation is a 2 year. program beginning in 8th grade.
-Call the Religious Education office (562-5954) for more information and to register your child.
+Below are all of the forms needed to register.
+Call the Religious Education office (562-5954) for more information.
 We look forward to meeting you soon!

 Confirmation Year One